fr440305/cosci290/README.md

 for your text adventure for HW2, title this section "Objects Used".

-No other homework until I give feedback for your text adventure, in which you will refactor your code.
+No other homehwk until I give feedback for your text adventure, in which you will refactor your code.